 - Relevance matters.
 Of nearly 200 marketers surveyed, 95% identified “better tailoring of content” as a top priority.

 Introducing an account-based marketing strategy isn’t a matter of switching from one marketing approach to another.
-ABM works best when it’s applied alongside inbound marketing, and visa versa.
+ABM works best when it’s applied alongside inbound marketing, and vice versa.

 Curious as to how you can work both simultaneously in order to create and sustain relationships with the highest value prospects, using strategically applied resources?
 Use these account-based marketing strategies to earn a response from your key decision makers.